Almaty City Guide

 Quick facts

-• Nearby natural wonders include the vivid turquoise Big Almaty Lake and the dramatic red rock formations of Charyn Canyon.
+• The city sits just a short drive from diverse natural wonders, ranging from the turquoise Big Almaty Lake to the dramatic red rock formations of Charyn Canyon.

 🏛️